They say preparation is the key to success. This is especially true for colonoscopy.

 You’ll be given a set of instructions upon scheduling your colonoscopy.
 Read them thoroughly, and call your doctor before your appointment if you have any questions.

 In the instructions, you’ll be given a list of supplies to purchase.
-This list may include the name of a prescription or over-the-counter laxative, low-fiber foods and liquids safe to consume and other items that will make the process easier, like moist wipes and diaper cream.
+This list may include the name of a prescription or over-the-counter laxative, low-fiber foods and liquids safe to consume, and other items that will make the process easier, like moist wipes and gentle toilet paper.

 Stock up on these items several days before your prep day.
 The last thing you’ll want to do is be running out to the store halfway through the prep process.